Capswan/cli-ftr/README.md

 ## TL;DR

-1. Use the cli to scrape an existing dev or prod storybook for stories.
+1. Use the cli `ftr-cli-scraper` to scrape an existing dev or prod storybook for stories.
 You get a json as output.
-2. Use the figma plugin to import the json and select the components you want to import.
+2. Use the figma plugin `ftr-figma-plugin` to import the json and select the components you want to import.

 ## Current Landscape